erlang/erlang-org/README.md

 Erlang.org uses [Cowboy](https://github.com/ninenines/cowboy) for web server support and [ErlyDTL](https://github.com/erlydtl/erlydtl) for rendering the web pages.
 It uses [sumo_db](https://github.com/inaka/sumo_db) to connect to a PostgreSQL database.

+### Setting up Erlang.org using docker

+Run:

+   docker-compiler up

+Then connect to http://localhost:8080 and enjoy.

 ### Erlang/OTP

-Use Erlang/OTP 17.5.
+Use Erlang/OTP 18.3.
 Follow the instructions on https://github.com/kerl/kerl to install Erlang/OTP.

 ### Configure ops.config